rrobbes/EngineeringOfMobileSystemsV2/6-State/README.md

 Each callback is a function, passed as an argument.
 Each component expects a particular kind of function to work properly.
 For instance:
 - A button expects a function that does not necessarily needs an argument, as for the most common use case we just need to know the button was pressed.
 - A switch expects a function that needs an argument, which would be the (boolean) value the switch took (enabled or disabled).
-The callback is passed to the `onValuechange` event handler prop.
+The callback is passed to the `onValueChange` event handler prop.
 - A text input also expects a function that needs an argument, which would be the value of the text in the textinput component.
 The callback is passed to the `onChangeText` event handler prop.

 Note that, depending on the event handler, these function may actually be able to receive more arguments for more advanced use cases.
 For instance, the `onPress` prop for the Button may take an additional argument, to access the event's data (such as screen coordinates of the location of the press).
 In addition, these components support a variety of additional events.
 For instance, the TextInput has event handlers for when it is focused, or for when text is selected inside it.
 Do consult the documentation for this!